AutomotiveAIChallenge/aichallenge2022-sim/README_en.md

 OS: Ubuntu 20.04
 CPU: Intel Corei7 (8 cores) or higher
-GPU: NVIDIA Geforce 3080 (VRAM 12 GB) or higher
+GPU: NVIDIA Geforce RTX 3080 (VRAM 12 GB) or higher
 Memory: 32 GB or more
 Storage: SSD 30 GB or higher